PhenoImageShare/PhenoImageShare/HWU/README.md

 #### IQS + ISS ####

-2. Either edit the pom.xml files in the iqs & iss subdirectories or ask mcleod.kc@gmail.com to do it.
+2. Edit the pom.xml files in the iqs & iss subdirectories.
 You need to edit or add a profile that contains:
-    1. The \<host\> tag specifies the location of the IQS you wish to use.
+    1. The \<host\> tag specifies the location of the IQS (or ISS);
     2. The \<ebi\> tag allows you to chose between *beta* OR *www* (live) EBI endpoints.

 3. The ISS security token is stored in *host.properties* so that file is no longer included in this repository.
 Please ask mcleod.kc@gmail.com for instructions here.